markcmurphy/devdocs-portal/Customers.md

 On the new Customers endpoint, when creating a customer there are two ways to set customers passwords.
 - A new password can be set under the `authentication > new password` object in a /PUT or /POST.
 - To have customers reset the password set `force_password_reset` to `true` under `authentication > new password` object in a /PUT or /POST

+## Customer Addresses

+Customer Addresses are the addresses that are associated with a Customer Account when customers enter a new billing or shipping address at checkout.
+They can also be set by the customer while logged in to their store account.

+The main distinction between Customers V2 and V3 is you can only manage certain resources using either API.

 ## Customer Attributes
 Customer Attributes are a name/value key pair associated with a Customer.
 They are readable/writable via API only.